Cres

 With an area of 405.78 km2, Cres has the same size as the neighbouring Krk island.
 In 2011, Cres had a population of 3,079 people.

-In the past, Cres and the neighbouring island of Lošinj used to be one island, but now they are divided by a channel and connected by a bridge that starts from the town of Osor.
+In Earths earlier history, Cres and the neighbouring island of Lošinj used to be one island, but now they are divided by a channel and connected by a bridge that starts from the town of Osor.
 Cres's only freshwater source is Lake Vrana.

 History

 Cres has been inhabited since the Paleolithic time period.
 In ancient times, Cres and Lošinj were called Apsyrtides.
 In the past, the two islands were connected, but due to the needs of trade, these islands were separated by an artificially dug canal near Osor.
 Its name predates classical antiquity and derives from Proto-Indo-European *(s)quer- ("cliff").
 When the town was founded and inhabited by ancient Greeks, it was called Chersos (Χέρσος), which in Greek means "barren land", "uncultivated land" or "dry heaths".
 Later, "Chersos" was resounded to "Cresta", from which eventually the modern name "Cherso-Cres" came.

 Cres was ruled by the Greeks until the first century B.C., when the Roman Empire made the island part of the province of Liburnia.
 After the fall of the Roman Empire the island became part of the Byzantine Empire as one of the Dalmatian city-states, and remained this way for centuries.
 Slavs first arrived on the island in the early 9th century (believed to be somewhere around 812).

 Around 866, the inhabitants saw their first conflicts with the Republic of Venice.
 The Venetians eventually took control of Cres and the neighboring islands during the 10th and 11th centuries.

 After Napoleon's victory over the Venetians, the control of the island was given to the Austrian Empire.
 After the defeat of Austria by Napoleon in 1809, the island became part of the French Empire.

 After the fall of Napoleon, Austria took control of the island once again and kept it for a century.
 During this time the economy developed, thanks to the olive trees, sage, and other plants becoming a key part to the success of the island.
 At the end of World War I, with the Treaty of Rapallo signed in 1920, the island was handed over to the Kingdom of Italy.

 Italian rule over the island did not last long.
 Because of Italy alliance with the Axis powers during World War II, Cres was handed over to Yugoslavia in 1947 along with neighbouring islands and the Istrian Peninsula.

 The island has gone through an agricultural downturn as many residents left the island for the mainland or abroad.
 This has resulted in many former agricultural areas becoming overgrown with local vegetation.
 Recently, people, primarily retirees, have been returning to live on the island.
 Tourism has become an increasingly important industry and the population experiences significant seasonal variation.